peermetrics/webrtc-stats/README.md

 ```

 #### List of fired events

-Some events are not fired if for example `wrapLegacyGetUserMedia` and `wrapRTCPeerConnection` are `false`.
+The tags for the events fired by `WebRTCStats` are:

 - `timeline`: this will fire when something has been added to the timeline.
+This event is a duplicate of the following events
 - `stats`: fired for each peer when we've collected stats for it
 - `getUserMedia`: when `getUserMedia` is called initially
 - `peer`: when a peer was added